 Finally, lower the sextant with locking system (clamp) until it is perfectly level and you can see the horizon as well as the sun.

-After roughly aligning the sun with the horizon using the sextant, a very slight rotation of the handle, without moving your arm, resulted in this movement where the sun touches the horizon.
+After roughly aligning the sun with the horizon using the sextant, a very slight rotation of the handle—just a wrist movement, without moving your arm—causes the sun to become tangent to the horizon.

 If the clamp does not allow the sun to stop precisely on the horizon, slightly adjust the drum until the horizon and lower limb of the sun are perfectly aligned.